Jamtara Wilderness Camp

-Jamtara Wilderness Camp has only 12 luxury tents.
-The camp is surrounded by tall Arjuna trees and an ancient Banyan tree rooted on a dry riverbed at the center.
-Each tent has a lovely sit-out area which overlooks the forest.
+Jamtara Wilderness Camp sits in Pench National Park and just just ten luxury tents.
+Surrounded by tall Arjuna trees and an ancient Banyan tree rooted on a dry riverbed at the center, the camp brings guests back nature.
+With each tent comes a lovely sit-out area overlooking the forest.

-If you want a night to remember, maybe consider sleeping outside - a bed is set up draped in mosquito netting and tuck into bed complete with hot water bottles and quilts as it gets fairly nippy at night in Central India at certain times of the year.
+If you want a night to remember, maybe consider sleeping outside.
+The team at Jamtara can organize a Star Bed for you under the night's sky and draped in mosquito netting.
+Tuck in for the night with the sounds of the jungle for company; your bed comes complete with hot water bottles and quilts as it gets a little chilly at night in Central India during certain times of the year.

-Safaris into Pench National Park can be arranged, which take place in the early morning and late afternoon.
-Pench has an array of flora and fauna on display including tigers, leopards and deer.
-The day will begin when you are delivered a steaming cup of Masala Chai before you set off.
-During the day if you don't want to go out on safari, we can arrange village safaris, cycling or going on lazy afternoon walks through the countryside.
-You will see villagers gathering around enormous pots of boiling sugar, taking turns churning the sugarcane juice into unrefined sugar making a totally unique experience.
+Guests staying at Jamtara Wilnerness Camp will of course want to experience a safari in Pench National Park.
+Taking place in the early morning and late afternoon, Pench has an array of flora and fauna on display including tigers, leopards and deer.
+The day begins early with a steaming cup of Masala Chai delivered to your tent before you set off.
+During the day if you don't want to go out on safari, a village safari can be arranged as well as cycling or a lazy afternoon walk through the countryside.

 Children are welcome to stay at Jamtara and can be accommodated on an extra bed in each tent.
 It is a nice family destination slightly better for grown up children.

 Children can enjoy walks to the village, cycle around the lodge and buffer forest which is very exciting.
 Plus there is a pool to splash around in.
 Please note though safaris are not ideal for very small children.